California utility seeks bankruptcy protection following wildfires as CEO resigns, barricades put out front of HQ

 "We believe a court-supervised process under Chapter 11 will best enable PG&E to resolve its potential liabilities in an orderly, fair and expeditious fashion," Simon said in a statement.
 "We expect this process also will enable PG&E to access the capital and resources we need to continue providing our customers with safe service and investing in our systems and infrastructure."

-The utility set up barricades at its headquarters in San Francisco before additional details were set to be revealed at a news conference.
+The utility set up barricades at its headquarters in San Francisco before additional details were set to be revealed to employees.
 A spokesperson told KGO-TV the barricades were to help employees get to where they need to be, given the interest of the "major announcement."

 POWER EQUIPMENT NEAR START OF CAMP FIRE IN CALIFORNIA HAD DAMAGE, UTILITY REVEALS